-So without question, goals and objectives are similar (not same) and complement each other – with goals, there is no pressure to be specific and in fact goals are open ended.
-Setting goals are effective as a broad outline, however, due to its fundamental nature of being broad and open ended, these are not the ideal way to achieve something.
+So without question, goals and objectives are similar (not same) and complement each other.
+With goals, there is no pressure to be specific, and in fact, goals are open-ended.
+Setting goals are useful as a broad outline.
+Yet, due to its fundamental nature of being broad and open-ended, these are not the ideal way to achieve something.

-Whenever you want to achieve something – define goal and then define a series of objectives to achieve those goals.
+Whenever you want to achieve something – define a goal and then set a series of objectives to achieve those goals.

-To summarize goals are broad direction setting statements, objectives are more specific and both are designed to get you to take an action.
+To summarize goals are broad direction setting statements, objectives are more specific.
+And both are designed to get you to take action.

-A strategy like, design, social media promotion for next one year can be identified for the above mentioned objectives.
-We can define one or many strategies for a combination of goals and objective.
+A strategy like- design social media promotion for the next year can be identified for the above-mentioned objectives.
+We can define one or many strategies for a combination of goals and objectives.

-Tactics like, a sales staff member is expected to do 10 social media activity daily, could be an example to deliver a long term strategy.
+Tactics like a sales staff member are expected to do 10 social media activity daily, could be an example to deliver a long-term strategy.

-Once you have defined all of these 5 (Vision, Mission, Objectives, Strategies and Tactics) statements, you will have the foundation of your business.
-For this reason it is important to know that these 5 statements are open acted with each other.
+Once you have defined all these 5 (Vision, Mission, Objectives, Strategies, and Tactics) statements, you will have the foundation of your business.
+For this reason, we need to know that these five statements are open acted with each other.

-Now these statements can be used to assess the internal capabilities and limitations of an organization, these statements are examined for their completeness, clarity and awareness within organizations, if these qualities are missing then a change is needed within organizations to solve the identified organizational level internal weakness.
+You use these statements to assess the internal capabilities and limitations of an organization.
+Also, you examine these statements for their completeness, clarity, and awareness within organizations.
+If these qualities are missing, then you need a change to solve the identified organizational level internal weakness.

 These statements should provide a clear focus and direction and should serve as an internal strength for the organization.

-I hope this blog has sufficiently answered your all queries related to Vision, Mission, Objectives, Strategies and Tactics.
-Good Luck for your PMI-PBA® Certification Exam.
-Good Luck for your PMI-PBA® Certification Exam.
-Our online course gives you the best value for money and comes with end to end 24/7 trainer assistance.
+I hope this blog has answered your all queries related to Vision, Mission, Objectives, Strategies, and Tactics.
+Good Luck with your PMI-PBA® Certification Exam.
+Good Luck with your PMI-PBA® Certification Exam.
+Our online course gives you the best value for money and comes with end to end 24/7 trainer support.